The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 Mercedes F1 Drivers 2022

-George Russell replaced Valtteri Bottas in 2022 to join the Mercedes F1 team alongside Lewis Hamilton to make up Mercedes F1 team for 2022.
+George Russell replaced Valtteri Bottas in 2022 to join the Mercedes F1 team alongside Lewis Hamilton to make up the Mercedes F1 team for 2022.

 Lewis Hamilton